cycle/orm/README.md

 - ability to dynamically define data schema (same class for all tables)
 - single table inheritance
 - works with DAG and DG using IDDFS
-- one pass compiler for data trees
+- one pass compiler approach for data trees generation
 - designed to work in long-running applications
 - MySQL, PostgreSQL, SQLServer, SQLite
 - in memory database mocks (SQLite)